EU member nations to fight over huge new budget at Brussels summit | The Japan Times

 In both cases, however, it should be possible for the member states to call on funds more flexibly — allowing them to shift cash back to their own priorities in some cases.

-Regions that host refugees will receive a bonus in structural aid, and €7 billion has been earmarked for a new military-industrial fund — less than the €11.5 billion proposed by the commission.
+Regions that host refugees will also receive a bonus in structural aid and €7 billion has been earmarked for a new EU military-industrial defense fund — less than the €11.5 billion proposed by the commission.